 In 2019 I worked online as I wandered through about a dozen countries in South America and Europe.
-With iPad usually in hand, I found myself moved to doodle when I discovered a particularly good idea to make like a bit easier or better as a full-time traveler.
+With iPad usually in hand, I found myself moved to doodle when I discovered a particularly good idea to make life a bit easier as a full-time traveler.
 Here are my tips, products, and hacks – all in doodle form- to make your next trip just a bit easier.

 1. Pack a Basic Tote Bag

 A run-of-the-mill muslin shopping tote tops my list of essentials.
 Why?
 Well, mostly its versatility.
 In a pinch, a tote bag can function as a grocery bag, shoe tote, pop-out organizer, or even a pillow.